 Contributions with preference for a particular student

 When a student raises more support than the announced cost for the trip, these funds are considered to be excess funds.
-Any excess funds raised by a student will go toward the group’s mission trip as a whole, as well as general trip costs.
+Any excess funds raised by a student will go toward the group’s mission trip, as well as general trip costs.
 First, it will be distributed evenly between other team members, and then if there is any excess beyond this, it will be used to offset any unforeseen expenses that may arise.
 They are not refundable.
-This is in agreement with the Team Fund Agreement form.
+This is consistant with the Team Fund Agreement form.

 General trip funds

 When funds remain in the general trip account after a trip is completed and all expenses have been paid, these funds are considered excess funds.
-If the funds raised by the entire team exceed the amount needed for the trip, the Vice President of Business Administration, in conjunction with the Director of the WMC, will decide how the excess funds will be used, taking into account the donor restriction to support the sponsored missions programs of SWBTS/Scarborough College.
+If the funds raised by the entire team exceed the amount needed for the trip, the Vice President of Business Administration, in conjunction with the Director of the WMC, will decide how the excess funds will be used, taking into account the donor restriction to support the sponsored missions programs of SWBTS/Texas Baptist College.
 They are not refundable.

 Special circumstances